 Hours: 12:00 pm – 6:00 pm

 Another great foodie spot near Stowe is the Cold Hollow Cider Mill.
 This is a local cider mill that is popular for apple cider drinks and fabulous cider donuts that are made on the spot all day long.

-Voted as the best donuts by Gourmet Magazine, you don’t want to miss out on trying one for yourself!
+Voted as the best apple cider donuts by Gourmet Magazine, you don’t want to miss out on trying one for yourself!

 Here you can also visit a gift shop that features over a hundred local Vermont products from yummy jellies to maple syrups and honey – perfect to bring back as a souvenir for a loved one.

 If you’re looking for a great lunch spot, head across the parking lot to the Apple Core tasting room.
-Here you can grab a sample flight with their hard apple ciders and tasty lunch items like the “Vermont to the Core” panini that comes with locally made mouthwatering ingredients like smokehouse bacon, Cabot cheddar, Cold Hollow cider jelly, and apple slices stuffed in between sourdough bread.
+Here you can grab a sample flight with their hard apple ciders and tasty lunch items.
+We recommend you try the ‘Vermont to the Core’ panini that comes with mouthwatering, locally-made ingredients including smokehouse bacon, Cabot cheddar, Cold Hollow cider jelly, and apple slices stuffed in between sourdough bread.

 Hours: 8:00 am to 6:00 pm

-The Gondola SkyRide is a great way to enjoy some of the best panoramic views of Stowe from above in a gondola cable car ride.
+The Gondola SkyRide is a great way to enjoy some of the best panoramic views of Stowe from above in a gondola cable car.